awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 To exemplify the steps for creating heatmap, we will use a mid-density marker data for three groups of near-isogenic lines (NILs) and their parents (Table 13).
-The NILs and their parents were genotyped using the parents (Table 13).
 The NILs and their parents were genotyped using the Agriplex platform.
 Each NIL group was genotyped using 2421 markers.

 The imported data frame has the markers as columns and genotyped samples